Ssemaganda-George/GDM_Chatbot/README.md

 # GDM_Chatbot
-Repo has a chatbot about gestationa;l diabetes.
+Repo has a chatbot about gestational diabetes.